elixir-engineering-logo

 Repeat the above steps for all loss of containment scenarios.
 Optimize the detector location height or change the place of detector location to match the dispersion coverage of the hydrocarbon /toxic release if the detectors are found inadequate to sense or detect the dispersion.

-The methodology used for the study have been indicated pictorially.
+The methodology used for the study has been indicated pictorially.

 The hazardous area of this facility were identified based on the properties of the materials handled and the potential hazards in the systems which could lead to loss of containment events.